MattFlower/organized/README.md

 # What's New?
+* 0.4.0 (Released 2016-08-31)
+  * Support the "tool-bar" package for atom -- if it is installed, organized will have a toolbar with buttons for:
+    * Indent
+    * Unindent
+    * Creating Headings
+    * Bold
+    * Underline
+    * Creating Links
+    * Creating Tables
+    * Create code blocks
+    * Execute code blocks
+    * Create result blocks to display the code blocks

 * 0.3.2 (Released 2016-08-30)
   * Added support for code execution for php and perl
   * Early support for code execution for Java